blaynem/pos-app/README.md

 ## Bugs

+- Scrollbar is still visible when users are filtered to the point of scrollbar not being needed.
 - Seems to be a disconnect between where the users selection is scrolled and different pages.
 	- Example: On the 'alcohol' tab you search for 'anne' then select anne-marie.
 You then click on the 'food' tab and your users list is back to initial state, so you scroll down and click a user 'Kim Kardashian'.
 You then click on the 'All User Carts Tab', again Users list is back to initial state.
 So you click 'Steve Jobs'.
 Once you return to the previous tabs, they will still look how you left them (i.e. scrolled, filtered, item selected) but the cart will be completely different.
 Jarring experience.
 1/10, 3/10 with rice.
 - After clicking a list item, the class will turn to active, but if you then search for a different person, the names will change in the list, but the class will still be applied to the same index, but with different names.
 Is really confusing.